longturn/freeciv21/docs/Contributing/visual-studio.rst

 you can go to :menuselection:`Build --> install Freeciv21`.
 When complete, you should find a fully functional install in the :file:`build-vs/install` directory.

+.. note:: The preferred :guilabel:`Configuration` is :strong:`debug-windows`, especially if you want to troubleshoot code with the built-in debugger and also if you plan to use the unit test feature ``CTest``.

 .. note:: The first time you run the Configure Cache command (from :menuselection:`Project --> Configure Cache`) or ask Visual Studio to generate the C++ Intellisense data, Visual Studio will invoke the :file:`vcpkg` installation process to download and compile all of the project